samboy/ChessVariantResearch/Capa7056000000/README.md

 Eval 0 found, job done
 ```

 Here, 500 is the number of different setups we try.
+If not specified, we
-777 is the seed; the
+try 10 different setups.
+777 is the seed; the seed can be a number
+or a string.
+If the seed is not specified, it defaults to the current
-seed can be a number or a string.
-There is an optional third argument:
+POSIX timestamp.
+There is an optional third argument: The search depth.
-The search depth.
-Since it’s not specified here, the search depth
+Since it’s not specified here, the search depth defaults to 17 (as in
-defaults to 17 (as in 17 plies; i.e. 8 1/2 moves).
+17 plies; i.e. 8 1/2 moves).